 14. 11 of the 26 companies in our Digital Health Public Company Index are profitable on a shareholder basis, with a positive EPS.

 The digital health stocks with the greatest returns YTD are Teladoc (up 101%), Care.com (up 90%), and Tabula Rasa HealthCare Inc (up 79%).
 The stocks with the biggest losses YTD are Connecture (down 61%) and Nant Health (down 58%).

 To get the scoop on every deal, download our Digital Health Funding Database.
-Or become a research subscriber and get access to all reports and data—plus exclusive participation in our beta launch.
+Or become a Rock Health partner and get access to all reports and data.

 1This deal count (and other statistics throughout this post) does not include Availity’s growth investment from Francisco Partners because it was for an undisclosed amount.